Access to education

 Right to Protection Charitable Foundation Visit Website

 The problem may arise with language barriers and support in the studying process due to cultural, language, and curriculum differences.
-Minor asylum seekers are not included in the list of persons with special educational needs as the term “children with special educational needs” is used in a narrower sense of inclusive education and covers children with mental and physical disorders and children with disabilities.[3]
+Minor asylum applicants are not included in the list of persons with special educational needs as the term “children with special educational needs” is used in a narrower sense of inclusive education and covers children with mental and physical disorders and children with disabilities.[3]

 Regarding passing the final examination necessary for further admission to higher education (external independent evaluation), persons who are receiving (have received) complete general secondary education in a language that does not belong to the Slavic language group are among the persons who need reasonable adjustment to take an external independent evaluation.[6]